 The gradient tool is a simple and effective way of creating a quick lens flare to add that extra light and warmth to your image.
 The gradient tool can be found in the Tools Panel, stacked together with the Paint Bucket Tool and the 3D Material Drop Tool.
 You can select it from the Tools Panel or shortcut G.

 - Select the gradient tool

-- Change the foreground colour to a colour that is similar to the colour of the sunlight
+- Change the foreground color to a color that is similar to the color of the sunlight

 - On the top left-hand corner of the Photoshop window, select “Foreground to transparent“.
 Watch the video tutorial above if you don’t know where this is

-- From the corner of the light source (in this example, the top left-hand corner of the image) click and drag towards the centre of the image
+- From the corner of the light source (in this example, the top left-hand corner of the image) click and drag towards the center of the image

 - Simply undo and repeat the last step if you are not satisfied with the result.
 Repeat it until you are happy with the direction of the effect